 With many children experiencing levels of anxiety not experienced before, this video course will explore the feelings, thoughts, language and behaviour of anxiety with strategies and links to resources to support you to support children and help them return to school.

-This course is suitable for teachers and other adults working with children.
+This 60 minute video-based course is suitable for teachers and other adults working with children.
 It is not confined to children affected by covid 19 but also addresses how anxiety can be a result of other fears and experiences.

 The courses considers the natural physiological responses and how adults can help children to manage them.
 It also looks at how anxiety can limit and prevent learning and suggests ways to support children in the classroom.